skip-mev/feemarket/README.md

 ### MinBaseGasPrice

-MinBaseFee determines the initial gas price of the module and the global minimum for the network.
+MinBaseGasPrice determines the initial gas price of the module and the global minimum for the network.
 This is denominated in fee per gas unit in the `FeeDenom`.

 ### MinLearningRate